With the government looking to recognize e-pharmacies, offline players see margin erosion

 “It is going to be a tough time ahead,” says Jani, referring to the Health Ministry’s recent draft notification that seeks to recognize and legitimize online or e-pharmacies.

-Nervousness grips both online and offline drug retailers, as change seems imminent.
+Nervousness grips both online and offline medicine retailers, as change seems imminent.
 While the old-world chemists are threatened by the slow but sure emergence of e-pharmacies, the online players apprehend regulatory uncertainty.
 The final shape and structure of the proposed new rules will determine their future.
 And yet, e-pharmacies now cherish a dream.
-While they were labeled “illegal” in the past, the draft rules define them as a business of distribution, selling, stocking, exhibiting or offering drugs for sale through a web portal or any other electronic mode. read more
+While they were labeled “illegal” in the past, the draft rules define them as a business of distribution, selling, stocking, exhibiting or offering medicines for sale through a web portal or any other electronic mode. read more

 Contact us to develop your online pharmacy within just 5 days.
 Support: (079)48001671 |National Sales: +91 97377 12429 | International Sales: +91 98247 28969 | Mail ID: [email protected] | Website : https://www.emedstore.in/